dig-ie/dig-ie/README.md

   </tr>
 </table>

-## 👯 Collaboration in front-end web development
+## 👯 Collaboration in web development
 ## 💬 Ask me about my projects
 # 🔎 See my pinned Repositories